-If you are an EU, Swiss or EEA student, you can move to Germany and begin your studies at BIMM Institute without the need for a visa.
-All you need to do is register with the local authorities within 2 weeks of your arrival to let them know you're here.
+If you are an EU, Swiss or EEA student, you can move to Germany and begin your studies at BIMM University Berlin without a visa.
+All you need to do is register with the local authorities within two weeks of your arrival to let them know you're here.